-- Cabbage when stored in the refrigerator stays fresh more two weeks.
+- Cabbage when stored in the refrigerator stays fresh for two more weeks.

 Tips for Growing Cabbage In Pots:

-- Cabbage plant required more water and more feeds for a healthy growth.
+- The cabbage plant required more water and more feeds for healthy growth.

 - The Cabbage plant container should not be placed near cauliflower, broccoli, kale plants.